 #75 What is XML Sitemap?

-You need Google to crawl the important pages of your website.
-One of the best ways to have some input into the process is to create an XML sitemap.
+You need Google to crawl the most crucial pages of your website.
+One of the best ways to have some input is to create an XML sitemap.
 Google will use the sitemap to find all the pages you want them to find.
 When a Google bot finds your site, the first thing they do is look for a sitemap.